windingmonth/novela-hugo-starter/README.md

 Import your repository in [Netlify](https://netlify.com)

 1. Create a new site in Netlify and import your repository.
+2. mergetest   test
-2. Set the build command to: `hugo --gc --minify`
+3. Set the build command to: `hugo --gc --minify`
-3. Set the publish directory to: `public`
+4. Set the publish directory to: `public`
-4. Set `GO_VERSION` to `1.12` or above
-4. Set `HUGO_VERSION` to `0.65.3` or above

-That's it, now your site gets deployed automatically on `git push` or when saving documents from Forestry.
+That's it, now your site gets  on `git push` or when saving documents from Forestry.

 ## Deploy on Vercel